mcw-rcc/mcw-rcc.github.io/docs/software/alphafold.md

 cd /scratch/g/PI_NetID/alphatest && sbatch alphafold.slurm
 ```

 The example above is a job request for 1 node, 12 processors, and 1 gpu.

+!!! info "GPU Compute Mode"
-The #SBATCH --gpu_cmode=shared slurm header is required or your job will fail halfway through. **Alphafold 2.3.1 doesn't parallelize on GPUs so you should only run on 1 GPU**
+    The `#SBATCH --gpu_cmode=shared` slurm header is required or your job will fail halfway through.
+Alphafold 2.3.1 doesn't parallelize on GPUs so you should only run on 1 GPU.

 ## Help